Roshannair24/oCommerce-app/README.md

 ### Test 2 – Product card

+The new product card is wired in the catalog page.

 #### Color swatches

 - Colors don't show in the button, and images break when a swatch is clicked.